 What to Look for in Dog Car Seats

 Many harness and car seat makers claim that their products have been crash tested, but there are no industry standards for pet car restraints.
-That’s why it’s a good idea to look for crash testing that’s been conducted by independent third-party groups, such as the Center for Pet Safety which has set.
+That’s why it’s a good idea to look for crash testing that’s been conducted by independent third-party groups.

 What is the best way to keep a dog car seat or other car carrier clean?

 Wipe down your harness or car seat regularly.
 Most can be kept clean with a damp cloth but some have linings that can be machine washed or—like the car cover—that can be hosed down.
 Always check the manufacturer’s directions.

 Is it safe for dogs to ride in the front seat?